Engineering

 But as conversations grow longer or span multiple sessions, that expectation starts to break down.
 Details you shared earlier stop showing up in responses.
 Information that felt important to the task is no longer recalled.
 In some cases, the agent behaves as if the information was never provided at all.

-This happens because OpenClaw’s default memory system does not guarantee persistence or meomory recall.
+This happens because OpenClaw's default memory system does not guarantee persistence or memory recall.
 Memory storage and retrieval are left to the LLM, guided by prompts, heuristics, and a small set of markdown files.

 The model decides what to save, when to search memory, and whether previously stored information is relevant enough to be loaded back into the current context.
+There is simply no guarantee that information will be persisted or reloaded when needed.

 This article shows how to add enforced, persistent memory to OpenClaw using the Mem0 plugin, @mem0/openclaw-mem0.